mojaloop/helm/mojaloop-iam/docs/gateway-authz-architecture.md

 role documents against the composed catalog and creating the first administrator, and refuses to serve if a role names a permission no service advertises.
-From then on a service calls it when it creates a resource, naming the resource and its principals, and those same role documents decide what that implies.
+From then on a service calls it when it creates a resource, naming it under the resource name the deployment configured into it, and assigns its configured roles over it explicitly.
 It runs single-replica, because applying roles clears and rewrites the grants of each role and two copies would interleave.
 The aggregator is a job that runs once per rollout.